-The test is approximately 45 minutes long.
-The first part will be where the examiner checks your details such as licence and eyesight, and then asks you a couple of vehicle safety questions.
-These are called “Show me, Tell me questions” and can be viewed on our “Learn to Drive Videos” page.
+The examiner will ask you 2 vehicle safety questions during your driving test – these are known as the ‘show me, tell me’ questions’ and can be viewed on our Learn to Drive Videos page.
 (Don’t worry your Instructor will also go through these with you well before the test!)

 At the end of the test the examiner will spend a few minutes completing the form.
-You can commit 15 minor faults and still pass, but 16 or more will result in a fail.
+You can commit 15 driving faults and still pass, but 16 or more will result in a fail.
 If you commit one serious or dangerous fault you will fail automatically.

 You will then be told the outcome!
 If you have passed – well done!
 The examiner will offer you a detailed debrief.
 It is a good idea to have your Instructor present, as you may not take it all in straight after your test.
 If you haven’t passed don’t worry!
 With more practise your driving will just get and better!
 Go home, relax and re-book!